 From Colonialism to Civil War Fathers

 But in terms of parenting, it was the mothers who performed the heavy lifting at home.
 The father was the stoic figure resting in his chair at night, not to be disturbed as his spouse handled the household activities.
 She took care of him, with any daughters helping her with her work.
-The boys became clones of their fathers; as they got older, the colonial father would train them on what he did, passing on the knowledge and skills to prepare his sons to take his place.
-For his daughters, he would help find a suitable husband once she came of age to marry.
+The boys became clones of their fathers; as they got older, the colonial father would train them to do as he did, passing on the knowledge and skills to prepare his sons to take his place.
+For his daughters, he would help find a suitable husband once they came of age to marry.

 Children were expected to fulfill many responsibilities within the family.
 If they slacked in these duties, the colonial father was there to correct them as necessary to ensure the family unit survived.
 But just prior to the Civil War (1861–1865), life was starting to get a bit easier.
 America had existed for almost a century, and individual states were well-established by this point.

 Modern cities and factories were emerging across the nation, and a burgeoning middle class was forming.
 However, fathers were still training sons as apprentices or to tackle the laborious tasks of running a farm.
 And many of those factories were stocked with child employees.
 Childhood was a time to work and being a father meant ensuring your children were able to contribute.
-Many jobs were dangerous, so it was incumbent on fathers to properly train youth for their safety.
-Apart from not wanting one’s child to be hurt, from a practical standpoint was that an injured child also meant lost wages or productivity.
+Many jobs were dangerous, so it was the fathers responsibility to properly train youth for their safety and well-being.

-Everyone had to pitch in, even more so once the Civil War began and all too many fathers were called to leave their homes for months at a time, many never to return.
-One of the fascinating legacies of this period is the number of letters sent between family members.
+Everyone had to pitch in, even more so once the Civil War began and many fathers were called to leave their homes to help fight the way, many never to return.
+One of the most fascinating legacies of this period is the number of letters sent between family members.
 These letters reveal another side of those stoic fathers who, away from their children and facing mortal danger, revealed their innermost feelings.
 What these fathers could never say in person, they were willing to put down on paper, knowing it could be their last words to their loved ones.

 With the dawn of the 20th century came an interesting change that impacted parenting significantly: the number of childbirths dropped by nearly half.
-Whereas families were having up to six children over the course of the previous hundred years, the 1900s family was content with only three.
-Part of this came down to having less agricultural/farm work to do, coupled with longer life expectancies because of medical improvements.
+Whereas families were birthing an average of six children over the course of the previous hundred years, the 1900s family was content with an average of three.
+Part of this was due to having less agricultural/farm work to do, coupled with a decline in the child mortality rate because of medical improvements.

 Another major influence on the amount of time fathers had at home was the automobile boom, which allowed opportunities to travel further away for work.
-That is when things took a turn for the worse as the Great Depression struck the nation and millions of fathers lost their jobs.
+But then things took a turn for the worse as the Great Depression struck the nation and millions of fathers lost their jobs.